eusi/TwitchStreamer-Alfred-Workflow/README.md

 #Changelog

+## 1.75

+* Added [`OneUpdater`](https://github.com/vitorgalvao/alfred-workflows/tree/master/OneUpdater) ([forum post](http://www.alfredforum.com/topic/9224-oneupdater-—-update-workflows-with-a-single-node/)) that allows you to update the workflow out of the box (it checks for updates automatically every 15 days and downloads/opens new versions).
+Changed the usage of Terminal to Run Script (no opened terminal any longer during watching stream).
+Thx@ vitorgalvao.

 ## 1.74

 * Replaced file_get_contents() by an own created url_get_contents() that is using curl.
 It seems file_get_contents(): https:// wrapper is disabled in the server configuration by allow_url_fopen=0 on the new macOS Sierra.